deviju95/foodies/README.md

   1. Created React custom hooks and React context to optimize frontend logic.
   2. Created REST api using Node.js and express to process CRUD operation.
-  3. Used Mongo DB to store user datas, while securing user information through bcrypt and JWT token encryption.
+  3. Used Mongo DB and AWS s3 to store datas, while securing user information through bcrypt and JWT token encryption.

 ## Built With